 Charity work and fundraising has always being a huge part of her life.
 She founded an annual charity event in 2015 to raise funds for Derriford Hospital’s Children’s Cancer Service (DCCS).

 She also supported other charities, such as Sands, Rainbow Hospice, British Heart Foundation, RSPCA and Prospect Hospice, by running a half marathon, running several boot camps, organising fashion shows, partaking in social enterprise and singing in a harmony group and volunteering at the homeless shelter.

 In 2018, She was elected the women’s officer for the Reading Constituency Labour Party.
 She campaigned in May 2019 Local Government election as a Labour and Cooperative Candidate for Caversham in Reading .
-She wanted to be a Councillor because she knew she had what it took to do the job, but furthermore she was focused on helping and transforming the lives of those around her using all her skills as a Civil engineer, a fundraiser and volunteer and now as a elected councilor.
-She was successfully elected (winning the formerly held Conservative council seat) and she is honoured to represent residents on the planning application committee (PAC) and Adult Social Care, Children’s Services and Education Committee (ASCE).
-She also sit on the parenting panel and the Atomic Weapons Establishment (AWE) Local Liaison Committee.
-She knock on doors, hold surgeries to listen to local residents, leads community campaigns and undertake case work for her residents.
+She wanted to be a Councillor because she knew she had what it took to do the job, but furthermore she was focused on helping and transforming the lives of those around her using all her skills as a Civil engineer, a fundraiser and volunteer and as a elected councilor.
+She was successfully elected (winning the formerly held Conservative council seat) and she was honoured to represent residents on the planning application committee (PAC) and Adult Social Care, Children’s Services and Education Committee (ASCE).
+She also sat on the parenting panel and the Atomic Weapons Establishment (AWE) Local Liaison Committee.
+She knocked on doors, held surgeries to listen to local residents, led community campaigns and undertook case work for her residents.

 Ayo remains committed to serving in all capacities available to her.
 As a Civil engineer in flood risk, a volunteer, charity fundraiser, activist, community leader, elected councillor, environmental campaigner, speaker, presenter, role model.

 On the 17th November, Ayo was appointed the Deputy Mayor for Reading, a term that ran to May 2022.